AyazMasa/Smart-Calculator/README.md

 ## Results and Summary

 - The Smart Calculator program successfully performs basic arithmetic operations.
-- Challenges were faced during the implementation, especially in handling division by zero.
+- Challenges were faced during the implementation, especially in converting Python script into an executable (.exe) file.
 - The program demonstrates the effective use of object-oriented programming principles for building a calculator application.

 ## Conclusions